protegeproject/hermit-integration/README.md

 hermit-integration
 ==================

-Integrates the HermiT reasoner with Protege Desktop
+Integrates the HermiT reasoner with Protege Desktop.